Drugs & Medications - Antacid sodium bicarbonate oral

 This medication may pass into breast milk.
 Consult your doctor before breast-feeding.

-Before using this product, tell your doctor or pharmacist if you use any of the following products: aspirin and other salicylates (e.g., salsalate), barbiturates (e.g., phenobarbital), calcium supplements, corticosteroids (e.g., prednisone), medications with a special coating to protect the stomach (enteric coating), lithium, quinidine, "water pills" (thiazide diuretics such as hydrochlorothiazide).
+Some products that may interact with this drug include: aspirin and other salicylates (such as salsalate), barbiturates (such as phenobarbital), calcium supplements, corticosteroids (such as prednisone), memantine, medications with a special coating to protect the stomach (enteric coating), lithium, quinidine, "water pills" (thiazide diuretics such as hydrochlorothiazide).

 If your doctor has directed you to take low-dose aspirin for heart attack or stroke prevention (usually at dosages of 81-325 milligrams a day), you should continue taking it unless your doctor instructs you otherwise.
 Ask your doctor or pharmacist for more details.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: muscle spasms, seizures.NOTES:

 Laboratory and/or medical tests (e.g., calcium/potassium/sodium levels, bicarbonate levels) should be performed periodically to monitor your progress or check for side effects if you are taking large doses or taking this medication for more than 2 weeks.
 Consult your doctor for more details.MISSED DOSE: